 So, let’s talk about those for a moment.
 While automation from hell can be bad enough, matters can worsen when you choose to lock customers into journeys by manually prioritizing them.
 This causes them to undergo the entire journey from the initial node all the way through the exit node.
 And could potentially lead to broken CRM journeys.

-Using algorithms to optimize for KPIs such as customer lifetime value is a cutting-edge solution but marketers still must balance the equation by optimizing for loyalty and brand affinity.
+Using algorithms to optimize for KPIs such as customer lifetime value is a cutting-edge, next-gen solution but marketers must still balance the equation by optimizing for loyalty and brand affinity.

 Choosing between manual and auto-priority

 Since there needs to be a balance between manually prioritizing flows and letting an algorithm do it for you, it is vital to identify when each method’s usage is optimal.

 With customers being so unpredictable, we typically recommend using an algorithm to determine how customers migrate from one flow to another.

 For instance, you may assume that customers will not follow up their first purchase with a new one in their first two weeks and therefore create a two-week-long welcome flow.

 However, during these two weeks, customers may perform a multitude of actions, including:

 - Making an additional purchase earlier than expected